CrowdStrike/logscale-community-content/Log-Sources/CrowdStrike/FLTR/crowdstrike-fltrcore/src/README.md

 ## Changelog

+Version 1.3.7
+- Changed the MITRE content to weight the values around severity.

 Version 1.3.6
 - Enabled "Require user input before searching" for most of the dashboards.
 You can use `*` as an input if needed.
 - Enabled interactions for all dashboards where applicable.
 Clickable widgets!